gracelii/LegacyLoopOffboardingDemo/README.md

 ## Known limitations (MVP scope)

 - Subfolders aren't considered.
 - Only runs locally for now.
+- Downloads from streamlit as a .txt (pulling directly into drive encounters service quota limitations)